Big news, everyone:

 This is a major announcement and we know a lot of you have been waiting for this one.
 So pop the champagne, do a little dance, call your mom—whatever you gotta do.
 Get it all out of your system!

-But when you’re done, keep reading—because in this post you’re going to learn how ManyChat payments work and how to set them up in your ManyChat Pro account.
+But when you’re done, keep reading—because in this post you’re going to learn how this new payment method works and how to set them up in your ManyChat Pro account.

-First, here’s a quick example of how these Facebook mobile payments will look from the user’s end:
+First, here’s a quick example of how these Facebook mobile payment will look from the user’s end:

 Pretty slick, right?

-Just click “Buy” and enter your credit or debit card info.
+Just click “Buy” and enter your credit card info.
 It’s about as easy as it gets.

 Quick enough for impulse purchases, robust enough for fully fleshed-out sales funnels.

 Let’s dive in and see how you can set up ManyChat payments inside your account.

 (Spoiler alert: it’s pretty easy).